ignaciovgl/ignaciovgl/README.md

 # 👋 Hi, I'm Ignacio Vigil Cardenal

-I'm a Mathematics and Statistics undergraduate at the University of Warwick, passionate about Artificial Intelligence, Machine Learning, and their real-world applications.
-I’m currently building my experience through personal projects, research, and academic work, with the goal of contributing to impactful AI-driven technologies.
+I'm a Mathematics and Statistics undergraduate at the University of Warwick, passionate about Statistics, Quant Finance, Artificial Intelligence, Machine Learning, and their real-world applications.
+I’m currently building my experience through personal projects, research, and academic work.

 ## 🔍 Interests
 - **Machine Learning & AI** — I’m fascinated by the mathematics behind intelligent systems and how they can solve complex problems across industries.